Open navigation

 Direct Debit FAQ

-We have collated here several common questions we have been asked about Direct Debit to make your experience easier.
-If you have a question that isn’t answered here, feel free to call us or submit a ticket and we’ll see what we can do to help.
+We have collated several common questions we have been asked about Direct Debit to make your experience easier.
+If you have a question that isn’t answered here, feel free to contact us or submit a ticket and we’ll see what we can do to help.

 How do I set up Direct Debit?

-Please refer to our article here for instructions for setting up Payble Direct Debit.
+Please refer to our article here for instructions to set up Direct Debit through Payble.

 How does Direct Debit work?